-Ask Your Lender About Down Payment Assistance Programs
+Ask About Down Payment Assistance Programs

-When you meet with your lender to become pre-approved, also ask them if there are any down payment assistance programs that you may qualify for.
-There are hundreds of different programs throughout the country.
+When you meet with us to get pre-approved, ask us about any down payment assistance programs that you may qualify for.
+There are hundreds of different programs throughout the country, and we have a list that we can provide.

-Eligibility requirements vary depending on your location, and are generally limited to first-time and/ or low- and moderate-income homebuyers.
-Several programs specifically benefit veterans, Native Americans, and workers employed in education, health care, law enforcement, and firefighting.
+Eligibility requirements vary depending on your location and are generally limited to first-time and/or low- and moderate-income homebuyers.
+Several programs specifically benefit Veterans, Native Americans, and workers employed in education, health care, law enforcement, and firefighting.